Skip to content

 Coffee To Go cups cannot be recycled or can only be recycled with great effort

 In the recycling process, the paper fibers are softened in water and then separated from foreign matter.
-But Unfortunately, the cardboard of disposable cups cannot be removed from the plastic coating.
-This is the reason why classic cardboard coffee-to-go cups cannot be recycled.
-Unfortunately, around 140,000 disposable to-go cups for hot drinks are consumed in Germany every hour.₂₁
+But unfortunately, the cardboard of disposable cups can not be detached from the plastic coating.
+This is the reason why classic coffee-to-go cups made of cardboard cannot be recycled.
+Unfortunately, however, around 140,000 disposable to-go cups for hot beverages are consumed every hour in Germany.₂₁

 The environmentally friendly reusable alternative are washable, reusable Coffee to go mug, such as this one*.